-Identification of chimera and rearranged sequences
+Identification of chimera and rearranged DNA sequences

-Causes of chimera and rearranged sequence
+Causes of chimera and rearranged sequences

-Solutions chimera and rearranged sequence
+Solutions to chimera and rearranged sequences

 Return to the main DNA sequencing troubleshooting page.